Skip to main content

 Related Guides

-• Underlayment Calculator — Standard rolls cover 100 sq ft; use this calculator to find the exact roll count and cost for your project.
+• Underlayment Calculator — Standard rolls cover 100 sq ft; find the estimated roll count and cost for your project.

-• Drywall Thickness Guide — Which panel thickness to use for walls, ceilings, garage assemblies, and fire-rated partitions; includes standard 4×8 vs 4×12 panel selection and waste factor by opening density.
+• Drywall Thickness Guide — Panel thickness for walls, ceilings, garage assemblies, and fire-rated partitions; 4×8 vs 4×12 selection and waste factor by opening density.

-• Concrete Curing Times Guide — Slab and footing cure time by mix design, temperature, and humidity; covers when flooring installation can safely begin over a new concrete subfloor.
+• Concrete Curing Times Guide — Slab and footing cure time by mix, temperature, and humidity; when flooring can safely begin over a new concrete subfloor.

 Estimates only — verify with your installer or supplier before ordering.
 See our full disclaimer.